In this article, find the following information:

 To log time on a task, click on it to display the task detail panel.
 There are then 2 ways to proceed:

-- In the Who tab, click on "Timelog" next to the name of the relevant user to indicate the times per member.
+- Task > Who tab of the task detail: click on "Timelog" next to the name of the relevant user to indicate the times per member.

-- To the right of the panel, click on the "Timelogs" icon to display the task time tracking panel.
+- Task > Task detail panel: On the right, click on the "Timelogs" icon to display the task time management panel.
 At the bottom of this panel, you can indicate the times for each member by time category.
 The upper part of the panel is a summary view of the times on the task.

 The different types of time